General Information about Food Assistance and SUNCAP

 - SSN - Individuals must provide a Social Security Number or proof they have applied for one.

 - Child Support Cooperation - Certain individuals must cooperate with the state's child support enforcement agency to prove a child's legal relationship to their parent and to get the court to order child support payments.

 - Assets - Most food assistance households may have assets such as vehicles, bank accounts, or property and still get help.
-Households with a disqualified member must meet an asset limit of $2000 or $3,250, if the household contains an elderly or disabled member.
+Households with a disqualified member must meet an asset limit of $2,250 or $3,250 effective October 1, 2014 (if the household contains an elderly or disabled member).

 - Change Reporting - Households must report when the total monthly gross income exceeds 130% of the Federal Poverty Level for the household size and when work hours of able bodied adults fall below 20 hours per week when averaged monthly.
 The household must report these changes within 10 days after the end of the month of the change.

 People who are convicted of drug trafficking, who are running away from a felony warrant, who break Food Assistance Program rules on purpose, who are noncitizens without a qualified status, and some students in colleges or universities are not eligible for food assistance benefits.

 Foods You Can Buy With Food Assistance Benefits

 Households can use food assistance benefits to buy breads, cereals, fruits, vegetables, meats, fish, poultry, dairy, and plants and seeds to grow food for your household to eat.
 Households cannot use food assistance benefits to buy nonfood items such as pet foods, soaps, paper products, household supplies, grooming items, alcoholic beverages, tobacco, vitamins, medicines, food to eat in the store, or hot foods.